1995 Wentworth by-election: Background

 Eventually, Hewson called a leadership ballot in May 1994 which was won by Downer with Costello as his deputy.
-For several months, Hewson was part of the Downer shadow ministry until he was sacked by Downer in August 1994.
+For three months, Hewson was part of the Downer shadow ministry until he was sacked by Downer in August 1994.
 Downer's leadership lasted until January 1995, when he resigned and John Howard won the leadership, prior to his resignation Downer asked for Hewsons support against a Howard leadership challenge but Hewson declared he wanted the Shadow Treasurer portfolio held by Peter Costello the deputy leader of the Opposition.
 In February 1995, Hewson resigned from Parliament after prior speculation he was to be subject to pre selection challenge.

 Results

 Aftermath

 The Australian Labor Party did not run a candidate in the by-election, and the two-candidate preferred votes went to the Australian Greens candidate who polled 34.1 per cent.
 The former Liberal minister Bill Wentworth (great grandson of the seat's namesake, William Wentworth) stood as an independent, and gained a primary vote of 18.9 per cent.
 The Liberal Party retained the seat, however, with Andrew Thomson elected to parliament.